 Find Your Chill Hours

-Travis County Is in the 600 hour region with a range of 450 to 750 hours.
+Travis County Is in the 700 hour region with a range of 550 to 850 hours.
 That’s a big variation, and the reason has to do with our local geography.
-A fruit tree needing 700 or more hours is not going to bloom correctly if your neighborhood has less than 500 hours.
-Or a tree rated for 450 hours may be damaged by frost in an area that typically has 750 chill hours.
+A fruit tree needing more than 850 hours is not going to bloom correctly if your neighborhood has less than 550 hours.
+Or a tree rated for 550 hours may be damaged by frost in an area that typically has 900 chill hours.

 As you can see from the map, there is quite a bit of variance between the stations.
-The trees you select if you live near station KEDC (Austin Executive Airport outside of Pflugerville) and KAUS (Austin-Bergstrom Airport outside of Austin) can make a difference in the amount of fruit you hope to harvest.
+The trees you select if you live near Pflugerville or Austin-Bergstrom Airport can make a difference in the amount of fruit you hope to harvest.